benjamincharity/bc.com/articles/git-commits-year-in-review.md

 ```

 This will run a [conversion][4] with the quality set to 100 with a [delay of 30 ticks per second][5] between each
 image.
-Every JPG in the current directory will be used and the output file will be saved in the same directory with
+Every JPG in the current directory will be used, and the output file will be saved in the same directory with
 the name `_movie.mp4`.

 **Note:** In my own tests the video always seems to have a render error about 4/5 of the way through.
 I've tried